heptarch/heptarch.github.io/drafts/portfolio.md

 $$

 But putting all your eggs in one basket seems like a bad idea.
-My intuition is that to optimize my portfolio, my investment should include a spread of high-risk, high-return and low-risk, low-return bets.
 What have we missed?

 <div style="background-color: #cfc ; padding: 10px; border: 1px